tphyahoo/nixos-test-repo/README.md

 `os-users.nix` - contains set of users, that are allowed to access NixOS instance by ssh-public-key.

-`overlays/` - directory, which is supposed to contain number of git submodules with nix-expressions, which are supposed to be imported from `host.nix`.
+`overlays/` - directory, which is supposed to contain number of git submodules with nix-expressions.

 # Submodules